davidmays/slack-integration/README.md

 1. a new defect, user story, or test case is created
 2. a user story changes state

-The bot uses a combination of Rally's _State_ and _Ready_ fields to track the progress of user stories.
+The bot uses a combination of Rally's _state_ and _ready_ fields to track the progress of user stories.
 When a story's state is set to "In-Progress" and the ready field is checked, rallybot will announce that the story is ready for testing.
-After testing is completed by a member of the QA team, they may either: 1) uncheck the Ready flag to have rallybot announce that the story needs work, or 2) set the story to "Completed" to notify the Product Owner that it is ready for review.
+When the QA team has completed testing, they may either: 1) uncheck the Ready flag to have rallybot announce that the story needs work, or 2) set the story to "Completed" to notify the Product Owner that it is ready for review.

 > **Note**: As soon as all of a story's tasks are completed, Rally will automatically set the story's state to "Completed".
 So be sure to leave at least one task open in order to correctly track stories with defects.